bhavya444/crypto-app/README.md

 # Screenshot
 ![alt text](crypto-app.png)

-Displays current value of Crypto-Currencies like Bitcoin, Dash and  Rutheneum.
+Displays the current value of Crypto-Currencies like Bitcoin, Dash and  Rutheneum.

+# Initial Requirements
+Elctron requires Node.js 4.0 or higher to run.

+# Installation
+## for use in npm scripts
+npm install electron-packager --save-dev

+## for use from cli
+npm install electron-packager -g

+# To run
+On command terminal : electron .